Toward generalizable learning of all (linear) first-order methods via memory augmented Transformers: Abstract

 \section{Abstract}

-We show that memory-augmented Transformers (\textbf{Memformers}) can implement linear first-order optimization methods such as conjugate gradient descent, momentum methods, and more generally, methods that linearly combine past gradients.
-Building on prior work that demonstrates how Transformers can simulate preconditioned gradient descent, we provide theoretical and empirical evidence that Memformers can learn more advanced optimization algorithms.
-Specifically, we analyze how memory registers in Memformers store suitable intermediate attention values allowing them to implement algorithms such as conjugate gradient.
-Our results show that Memformers can efficiently learn these methods by training on random linear regression tasks, even learning methods that outperform conjugate gradient.
-This work extends our knowledge about the algorithmic capabilities of Transformers, showing how they can learn complex optimization methods.
+We show that memory-augmented Transformers can implement the \bemph{entire class of linear first-order methods} (LFOMs), a class that contains gradient descent (GD) and more advanced methods such as conjugate gradient descent (CGD), momentum methods and all other variants that linearly combine past gradients.
+Building on prior work that studies how Transformers simulate GD, we provide theoretical and empirical evidence that memory-augmented Transformers can learn more advanced algorithms.
+We then take a first step toward turning the learned algorithms into actually usable methods by developing a mixture-of-experts (MoE) approach for \bemph{test-time adaptation} to out-of-distribution (OOD) samples.
+Lastly, we show that LFOMs can themselves be treated as learnable algorithms, whose parameters can be learned from data to attain strong performance.